 What links these seven people is that they all have a long connection with the health club industry and really care about its future.
 Thank you also to Dag Lee and Sam Tilston of Nile, a great user experience and service design company who donated their expertise to ensure Gymtopia is nice website to interact with.

 The global health club community

-The global health and fitness industry is a large community of 145 million members and 180,000 clubs (The IHRSA Global Report 2015).
+The global health and fitness industry is a large community of more than 162 million members and at least 200,000 clubs (The IHRSA Global Report 2017).
 This means it has the capacity to create a dramatic social impact, not just for the people visiting its clubs, but also for local, national and international communities.
 As you read the stories on Gymtopia, I hope it will inspire people and organisations in the following ways: